adarshjhaa100/windborne-sails/README.md

 [WIP]
-One click solution for simplified setup dedicated servers.
+One click solution for simplified setup of dedicated servers.